 The Corpus

 Dante thinks the way it does because of who it learned from.
-Not what — who.
-These are the philosophies in the room.
+Not what.
+Who.
+These are the minds in the room.

 I